Honest96/nasa-data-explorer/README.md

 # Deploy to Vercel

-This project is deployed on:
+This project is deployed on Vercel (https://vercel.com/)

 ## Frontend Deployment: